-6. Interlibrary loan
+F. Interlibrary loan

-Contact: Heather Perry, x1538 hperry@stonehill.edu
+Contact: The Desk, x1313 or librarydeskgroup@stonehill.edu

 The Library provides free interlibrary loan services for faculty and students.
 You can fill out a request form online or contact the reference department to make a request.
 Interlibrary Loan is provided for you free of charge.